NicoloCavalli95horses/KMS-web-testing/01 Basics/Docker.md

 ## Images and containers

 Docker is basically a tool to create and manage *containers* and *images*
-- an ==image== is a template for a container.
+- an [[image]] is a template for a container.
 It describes what a container should have in order to run smoothly
 - a ==container== is a running instance of an image: a lightweight, standalone, executable package of software that includes everything needed to run an application
 - containers can communicate to each other or to the machine, if they need to, by exposing a [[port]]

 This kind of isolation and standardization of the execution:
-- prevent a time consuming and error prone manual configuration
+- prevent a time consuming and [[error]] prone manual configuration
 - create a standard solution that is portable and replicable
 - is lightweight: containers share the machine's OS system kernel and do not require an OS per application, reducing allocation costs and improving efficiency
 - is secure, preventing unintentional or malicious communication between the container and its surroundings